Adversarial Multiple Access Channels with Individual Injection Rates: Technical Preliminaries

 The algorithms we develop will be such that the assumptions of Lemma~\ref{lem:domination-of-array-c} hold true, and for them the inequalities $\gamma\le \delta\le w$ hold as well.
 We will use arrays $C$ when each node knows the node for which an update of the current estimate of its share is to be performed.
 It may happen that such knowledge is lacking: an underestimated node transmits successfully but the other nodes do not know which node transmitted.
 This is a scenario in which to use lists $D$, as a transmitting node can append~$1$ at the end of $D$ while every other node appends~$0$.

 Our algorithms have nodes manipulate auxiliary lists, including the lists~$D$.
 For each list, there is the \emph{main pointer} associated with this list, which points at an entry we call \emph{current} for the list, when the list is nonempty.
-A main pointer either stays put in a round or it is advanced by one position, in the round in the cyclic ordering of the entries on the list.
+In a round, a main pointer either stays put or it is advanced by one position in the cyclic ordering of the entries on the list.